SDubs1/byteguide/README.md

 ByteGuide is an educational website/app designed specifically to provide digestible educational content about Web3 for artists, developers, and individuals with general curiosity.
 It aims to be a resourceful platform for learning about various Web3 concepts and technologies, including blockchain, NFTs, smart contracts, DeFi, and more.

+## Target Audience
+-  Artists and creators who want to learn more about web3.
+-  Developers who want to understand web3 beyond the hype and discover opportunities within the web3 space.

 ## Table of Contents

 - [Introduction](#introduction)